Rexzarrax/pcpartpickerapi/README.md

 - The `productLists` class
   - Extract information from pages that are lists of products, as seen under the "browse by individual parts" tab on the PCPartPicker website (such as [products/cpu-cooler](https://pcpartpicker.com/products/cpu-cooler))
   - All product lists are supported except the ones under the "Software" catergory, although those may be supported in the future
-  - All regions supported by PCPartPicker are supported (au, be, ca, de, es, fr, in, ie, it, nz, uk, us) and can be requested by using the `region` paramter in public functions.
+  - All regions supported by PCPartPicker are supported and can be requested by using the `region` paramter in public functions.
 The region defaults to "US"
   - All filters for product lists are supported (explained further in the documentation below)

+**Note about the words "product" and "part"**

+PCPartPicker seems to use these words somewhat interchangeably.
+For this API, I refer to the lists of parts on the website as "product lists", as for referring to individual parts, I refer to them as "parts"

 ## Installation